nlivaic/SparkRoseDigital.Template/source/readme.md

 # Additional Stuff

+## Branching strategy

+Feature branches strategy is supported out of the box.
+This strategy expects all development to go through branches and committing directly to `master` is not allowed.
+Supported branches:

+* `feature/`
+* `fix/`

 ## Generating cert for your local development box

 The template does not use HTTPS, however it can easily be added.
 There is a `.conf` file in there which you need to tweak to your liking.
 Then you need to generate `.crt` and `.key` files for Api.
 These make up the self-signed certificate, and the commands to create the certificate are below, with a dummy password of `rootpw`: